fiftydinar/gidro-os/README.md

 - Switch from nokmods build to main again when Fedora 39 gets building, as they will be the same, except nokmods will be removed
 - Switch from nxmbit dynamic triple-buffering repo to another one if it doesn't gain Fedora 39 support
 - Revert amd_pstate justfile & service, if 6.6 kernel contains finished work of auto-setting amd_pstate for unrecognized AMD CPPC CPUs
-- Remove gnome-initial-setup, which was introduced in F39